 A promissory note may be a great way to obtain the financial resources your company needs, without diluting the current ownership structure, however, the decision to enter a promissory note does not end there.
 Prior to entering a promissory note, further inquiry is necessary to determine (i) if the promissory note would be considered a security under the Securities Act, and (ii) if the promissory note is a security, does it comply with all applicable federal and state securities laws.

 This is not a new issue, but it is an issue that corporations face everyday.
 Often, we see clients enter promissory notes without considering the securities law ramifications of their actions.
 Hawley Troxell’s corporate attorneys are attuned to federal and state securities law issues, including those concerning the issuance of promissory notes.
-If you are contemplating entering a promissory note, or have entered a promissory note in the past and have questions regarding whether or not it complied with federal and state securities laws, please contact a member of our corporate group at 208.344.6000 or email@example.com
+If you are contemplating entering a promissory note, or have entered a promissory note in the past and have questions regarding whether or not it complied with federal and state securities laws, please contact a member of our Business Group at 208.344.6000

 More Corporate Law Blog Posts

 - 10/23/17—RESPA Section 9 & Title Company Selection